Do you get the Brooks Bee PTO newsletter?

 CONTACT: excomm@brooksptomedford.org

-This committee is responsible for the Teacher Appreciation Week events each year which occur in May.
+This committee is responsible for the Teacher Appreciation Week events each May.
 The committee works to purchase small thank you gifts for our staff, and organizes a Breakfast and Luncheon.
 We work to coordinate volunteers for each event to bake/buy/bring food items, set-up and clean-up, serve, and cover recess.

 The time commitment for this committee is small but high impact among our teachers who report that these are their favorite days of the year.
 Most of the planning occurs at times that work for the committee members and is very flexible.
-The two days in May (usually in the same week) where breakfast and lunch are held do require some time during the school day.
+The Teacher Appreciation breakfast and lunch in May (usually in the same week) do require some time during the school day.